humanphysiologylab/PCoptim/README.md

 ## Installation

-1. This code uses Sundials CVODE solver v.6.5.1. and cmake v.3.8 or above.
+1. This code uses Sundials CVODE solver v.6.5.1.
+Cmake v.3.8 or above is used to link the libraries.

 2. Compile the patch-clamp model C code.
 ```